 - Use common sense.
 Take care of any underlying medical issues, follow all of your heart doctor’s instructions, make sure any equipment you use to help you breath is in good working order and have a plan in place that you’ve worked out with your heart specialist in case your symptoms suddenly get worse.

-When you come into Manhattan Cardiovascular Associates, you get state-of-the-art diagnosis and personal attention.
-Shortness of breath or difficulty breathing can have many different underlying causes, so it’s important to see a NYC heart doctor or cardiologist at Manhattan Cardiovascular Associates as soon as you can if you’re experiencing dyspnea.
+When you come into Manhattan Cardiovascular Associates of New York City, you get state-of-the-art diagnosis and personal attention.
+Shortness of breath or difficulty breathing can have many different underlying causes, so it’s important to see a NYC heart doctor or cardiologist at Manhattan Cardiovascular Associates of New York as soon as you can if you’re experiencing dyspnea.

 Dr. Michael Ghalchi, Cardiologist (Cardiologist NYC, Midtown)